Deducting Your Property Taxes

 • a flat fee charged for a single service provided by your local government (such as a $30 charge for mowing your lawn because it had grown higher than permitted under a local ordinance).

-Assessments for local benefits
+Assessments for Local Benefits

-You also cannot deduct amounts you pay for local benefits that tend to increase the value of your property.
+You also can't deduct amounts you pay for local benefits that tend to increase the value of your property.
 Local benefits include the construction of streets, sidewalks, or water and sewer systems.
-You must add these amounts to the basis of your property; that is, the total value of the property for tax purposes.
+You must add these amounts to the basis of your property, that is, the total value of the property for tax purposes.
 Increasing your basis this way will reduce any taxable profit when you sell the property.

-However, there is an exception to this rule: Any part of a special assessment you pay that is for maintenance, repairs, or an interest charge for a local benefit for your property is deductible.
+However, there is an exception to this rule: Any part of a special assessment you pay for maintenance, repairs, or an interest charge for a local benefit for your property is deductible.
 You may claim this deduction only if the taxing authority sends you an itemized tax bill separately listing the amounts you must pay for construction, interest, and maintenance.

-$10,000 Annual Property Tax Deduction Limit
+$10,000 Annual Property Tax Deduction Limit Through 2024

 Before 2018, you could deduct the full amount of property tax you paid on your home without any limit.
 This enabled homeowners with expensive homes and large property tax bills to take substantial deductions.
-However, the Tax Cuts and Jobs Act imposed a $10,000 annual limit on the property tax deduction for 2018 through 2025.
-The $10,000 annual limit applies to the total amount you pay for:

 • state and local property taxes